Dental tactics to prevent gum disease

 Gum disease is a Canadian health concern

 Gum disease is a common health concern in Canada.
 In fact, according to the Canadian Dental Association (read more here), seven out of ten people will develop gum disease at some point in their lives.

 There may be a link between gum health and heart disease.
 Here’s how it might happen:

 - When a person with periodontitis chews or brushes their teeth, the bacteria that causes the disease can be released into the bloodstream.

 - Several common bacteria species known to cause gum disease are also found in atherosclerotic plaque, which, when built up in our arteries, can lead to heart attack.

 - Oral bacteria can also lead to the formation of blood clots that can damage blood vessels and cause heart attacks.

 The good news is gum disease is treatable for those who have it and preventable for those who don’t

 Your first defence against gum disease is a regular dental examination that includes an assessment of your gums and tooth supporting bone.
-During this routine exam Dr. Sandhu or Dr. Saby, or one of his dental hygienists, will quickly and painlessly check and monitor the condition of your gums.
+During this routine exam Dr. Sandhu or one of his dental hygienists, will quickly and painlessly check and monitor the condition of your gums.
 They’ll be looking for: